jbxamora/reversenanogpt/README.md

 ## Usage

 To use the model for text generation, provide a context as input, and specify the number of new tokens to generate.
-The model will return the generated text as output.
+The model will return the generated text as output and into the output.txt for clear visual representation between both texts.

 ```python
 context = torch.zeros((1, 1), dtype=torch.long, device=device)